therealharpaljadeja/build-with-celo-hardhat-workshop/README.md

 Clone the repo.

-Add respective keys or comment it out if you don't need it:
+Add respective keys or comment it out if you don't need it (`hardhat.config.js`):

 ```js